HappyTetrahedron/hue/README.md

 ## ambilight.py

-lets your hue lights mimic the color on your display
+lets your hue lights mimic the color on your display.

+You need to compile the included c program to a shared object file using

+    gcc -shared -O3 -lX11 -fPIC -Wl,-soname,prtscn -o prtscn.so prtscn.c

+The resulting `prtscn.so` file should be in the same directory as the `ambilight.py` script.

 ## hueremote.py